space-runner-prototype/space-runner/README.md

 TensorFlow

 Integrated three.js stack for designing endless runner with random wall generation.
-Manually implemented & calculated algorithms for collision detection.
+Manually implemented and calculated algorithms for collision detection.
 Needs to work on potentially implementing a user friendly collision feedback mechanism.

 ## To Run Application